Graduate Research Innovation Exchange

 3. Use the to submit your form and complete the registration survey

-Please note, your keywords and statement will be made available to presenters, attendees, and judges.
+Please note, your keywords and statement will be made available to presenters and attendees.
 Please be sure you type your information exactly as you’d like it to be viewed.
 No special characters are allowed.
 Do not use all caps when submitting your title, keywords, or statement.

 *GRIE organizers reserve the right to change the format and/or eliminate judging based on university status and pandemic considerations.